-If you get ill or injured and can't work for a while, or become Involuntarily Unemployed (if you have Involuntary Unemployment Cover), we understand how stressful this can be so it's very important that you advise us of the claim as soon as you can.
+If you get ill or injured and can't work for a while, we understand how stressful this can be so it's very important that you advise us of the claim as soon as you can.
 We'll do everything we can to make sure things run as smoothly as possible.

 - A complete Medical Practitioners form, if applicable

 - A certified copy of proof of your identity such as your driver's license or passport